callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS

 ## To-do
+- add a way to recognise videos that come from already known channels / users.
+- maybe differentiate `/channel/` and `/user/` cases ?
 - grab publisher of each video too (when not scraping a whole channel but just a playlist)
 - calculate number of vids in channels collection intelligently (just count number of links in `All Videos`)
 - auto-detect failed videos and mark them as so before continuing